bermud/geohealth-social/README.md

 **Schedule:**

-- May 1 - kickoff Project
+- May 1 - Kickoff Project
-- May 8 - data sources, API keys, setup server, base map, logic code for the analysis
+- May 8 - Data sources, API keys, setup server, base map, logic code for the analysis
 - May 15 - Interim presentation
-- May 22 - final project
+- May 22 - Presentation